vokegpu/ekg-ui-library/documentation/io/item.md

 item.value = "animals"; // accessing the field, but not too recomendded
 ```

-Item contains attr (attributes) flags and state flags, both manually configurable or automatically by setting the value component special chars.
+Item contains attr (attributes) flags and state flags, both manually configurable or automatically by setting the value component with special chars.

 Special chars:
-- `\t` add automatically the attribute `ekg::attr::separator` to item.
+- `\t` add automatically the attribute `ekg::attr::separator` to the item.
-- `\\` add automatically the attribute `ekg::attr::box` to item.
+- `\\` add automatically the attribute `ekg::attr::box` to the item.

 ```cpp
 ekg::item item {"Animals"};